Tech Events

 April 23, 2026

-Something seems different in the instant you walk into tech events in 2026.
+Something feels different the moment you walk into tech events in 2026

 Not the format.
-Not the scale but the chat.
+Not the scale, but the conversations.

 You do not hear, “This is what’s coming.”
 You hear the phrase “this is what’s already working.”